Deeming rules apply to your financial investments and help us work out your rate of payment.

 - court documents

-If you are requesting a deeming exemption for a superannuation investment, the evidence you need to provide is the latest statement and other documentation showing:
+If you're requesting a deeming exemption for a superannuation investment, the evidence you need to provide is the latest statement and other documentation showing:

 - the current value of the investment, and

 - the current status of the investment showing:

 - the preserved amount, under the Superannuation Industry (Supervision) Act 1993

 - the restricted non-preserved amount, paid on termination of employment

 - the unrestricted non-preserved amount, previously met release conditions

 If in doubt, check with your superannuation fund to see if any of the investment is accessible.

-The latest statement must be the information that is current at the date of your application.
-If you have had a birthday since you received your last statement, you must obtain an updated statement as your access to the investment may have changed.
+The latest statement must be the information that's current at the date of your application.
+If you've had a birthday since you received your last statement, you must obtain an updated statement.
+This is because your access to the investment may have changed.